Martirosyan-Davit/Consumer/README.md

 * **Kafka Topics**

-  The microservice listens to the Kafka topic named `user_Topic`.
+  The microservice listens to the Kafka topic named `users`.
 Ensure that the topic exists in your Kafka environment.

   *! to check the availability of a topic, use this script*